andrewcalavera/CnC_Remastered_Plus/README.md

 CFE Patch (by cfehunter) features some extra modernizations that, in my opinion, sort of break the "feel" of the remaster (making it more of a remake).
 Features such as Rally Points, Repair With No Cash, and A-Star Pathfinding will not be merged into this mod.

+CFE Patch is welcome to use any features existing in this mod (either because I didn't design them myself or because permission is granted).